platformsh/platformsh-docs/toolstack/php/drupal/002-local-setup.rst

 Create a local running version of your Drupal site
 --------------------------------------------------

 Now that you have a local platform build script, let's get a copy of your site up and running.
-We're going to use our drush aliases to make this a litter easier.
+We're going to use our drush aliases to make this a little easier.

 Step 1: Setup your local environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^